-Our Class B common stock has 10 votes per share, and our Class A common stock, which is the stock we are offering in this initial public offering, has one vote per share.
-Stockholders who hold shares of Class B common stock, including our executive officers, employees and directors and their affiliates, will together hold approximately % of the voting power of our outstanding capital stock following the completion of this offering.
-Our directors, executive officers and 5% stockholders and their respective affiliates will together hold approximately % of the voting power of our outstanding capital stock following the completion of this offering.
-Our founder, President and Chief Executive Officer, Eric S. Yuan, will hold approximately % of our outstanding capital stock but will control approximately % of the voting power of our outstanding capital stock following the completion of this offering.
+Our Class B common stock has 10 votes per share, and our Class A common stock, which is the stock we are offering in this initial public offering and the concurrent private placement, has one vote per share.
+The holders of our outstanding Class B common stock will hold 99.0% of the voting power of our outstanding capital stock following this offering and the concurrent private placement, with our directors, executive officers and 5% stockholders and their respective affiliates holding 61.6% of such voting power in the aggregate.
+Our founder, President and Chief Executive Officer, Eric S. Yuan, will hold approximately 18.2% of our outstanding capital stock but will control approximately 19.9% of the voting power of our outstanding capital stock following the completion of this offering and the concurrent private placement.
 Therefore, these holders will have significant influence over our management and affairs and over all matters requiring stockholder approval, including election of directors and significant corporate transactions, such as a merger or other sale of Zoom or our assets, for the foreseeable future.
-Each share of Class B common stock will be automatically converted into one share of Class A common stock upon the earliest of (i) the date that is six months following the death or incapacity of Mr. Yuan, (ii) the date that Mr. Yuan is no longer providing services to us or his employment is terminated for cause, (iii) the date specified by the holders of a majority of the then outstanding shares of Class B common stock, voting as a separate class, and (iv) the 15-year anniversary of our proposed initial public offering.
+Each share of Class B common stock will be automatically converted into one share of Class A common stock upon the earliest of (i) the date that is six months following the death or incapacity of Mr. Yuan, (ii) the date that is six months following the date that Mr. Yuan is no longer providing services to us or his employment is terminated for cause, (iii) the date specified by the holders of a majority of the then outstanding shares of Class B common stock, voting as a separate class, and (iv) the 15-year anniversary of the closing of our initial public offering.